TsvetinaIvanova/kendo-ui-core/docs/controls/navigation/toolbar/how-to/use-font-awesome-icons.md

 # Use FontAwesome Icons

 The example below demonstrates how to use [FontAwesome icons](http://fortawesome.github.io/Font-Awesome/icons/) as Kendo UI ToolBar sprite icons.
+> Make sure that you place the FontAwesome reference after the Kendo UI CSS references to ensure that the custom styles of FontAwesome will be applied.

 ###### Example